 And that question is critical.
 It’s critical because, despite the progress that’s been made since Katrina—progress that is, in many ways, amazing and for which so many people in this room deserve tremendous credit—it’s clear that much more needs to be done to secure a bright future for this wonderful city and its residents.

-Let’s go back to that big goal I talked about—the 60 percent college-attainment target in Goal 2025.
+Let’s go back to that big goal I talked about—the 60 percent college-attainment target.
 The latest Census figures show that, here in Orleans parish, only 40 percent of working-age residents have even a two-year degree.
 That figure—which ranks Orleans third among the state’s 64 parishes, by the way—is obviously well below 60 percent.